 To process video signals there are many protocols and codification technics.
 The aim of this program is to use raw video data because it is easy to handle and to understand.

-Therefore the HDMI (High Definition Multimedia Interface) input will converted into rgb 24 bit video signal, known as “RGB24”.
-In the same way the modified rgb video output is converted into VGA video signal.
+Therefore the HDMI (High Definition Multimedia Interface) input will be converted into rgb 24 bit video signal, known as “RGB24”.
+In the same way, the modified rgb video output is converted into VGA video signal.

 Video Processing user application with VHDL

-A RTL module was created and instanciated on the main block design.
-Inside this RTL module the user can add and edit HDL-language code.
+An RTL module was created and instantiated on the main block design.
+Inside this RTL module, the user can add and edit HDL-language code.
 This could be done with Verilog or VHDL language by changing the module properties.

 The easiest application would be to drive straight the video signal through the FPGA and not modify it.
 This code will be used for testing the connections and as well the camera output signal.
 The example program can be considered as a “hello world” application.
 The code can be found on the Code 1.